 Here are some helpful tips when finding the right size plate carrier:

-Determine what size plate carrier you need: Plate carriers come in three sizes, small, medium and large.
-It is important to determine which size plate carrier you need before ordering one online or going out to purchase one from a local retailer.
+Determine what size plate carrier you need: Plate carriers come in three sizes, small, medium, and large.
+It is essential to determine which size plate carrier you need before ordering one online or purchasing one from a local retailer.

 Measure yourself: The best way to determine what size plate carrier you need is by measuring yourself first.
 This can be done by wrapping a flexible tape measure around your chest at its widest point.
 This measurement should match up with your plate carrier size.

-Try on different plate carriers: Once you have determined what size plate carrier you need, try on different types of plate carriers until you find one that feels comfortable and matches up with your measurements.
+Try on different plate carriers: Once you have determined what size plate carrier you need, try on different types until you find one that feels comfortable and matches up with your measurements.

-Adjustable Plate Carriers: Adjustable Plate Carriers allow users to adjust their fit based on their measurements as well as how they feel about their comfort level.
-These plate carriers usually feature a Velcro system that allows users to make adjustments quickly and easily.
+Adjustable Plate Carriers: Adjustable Plate Carriers allow users to adjust their fit based on their measurements and feelings about their comfort level.
+These plate carriers usually feature a Velcro system that allows users to change quickly and easily.

-Plate Carrier Accessories: There are several accessories available for plate carriers including magazine pouches, grenade pouches, hydration systems and more.
+Plate Carrier Accessories: Several accessories are available for plate carriers, including magazine pouches, grenade pouches, hydration systems, and more.
 These accessories help make your plate carrier more functional while adding extra protection.

 The Plate Carrier sizing can be tricky because it will depend on your body type.
-If you’re big or tall, you should select a vest that offers more room to provide an easy fit.
-For shorter people, purchase a vest that is bigger than your chest size any additional space can be filled with inserts and pads.
-You also have to consider whether you’ll be wearing body armor underneath your carrier so as to allow enough room for comfort and mobility.
+If you’re big or tall, you should select a vest with more room to provide an easy fit.
+For shorter people, purchase a more oversized vest than your chest size.
+Any additional space can be filled with inserts and pads.
+It would be best to consider whether you’ll wear body armor underneath your carrier to allow enough room for comfort and mobility.

-Lastly, you need to make sure that there are no gaps between your shoulders and vest when properly fitted.
+Lastly, it would help if you made sure that there were no gaps between your shoulders and vest when properly fitted.
 This ensures maximum protection from impact by eliminating weak spots in your armor.
-By following these simple tips, you’ll find a great plate carrier that fits perfectly.
+Following these simple tips, you’ll find a great plate carrier that fits perfectly.